-Home » Events, resources & media releases » Events » Booking community events
+Home » Events and resources » Events » Booking community events

 Rous County Council recognises that members from the community may wish to hold events or undertake activities on Rous County Council operational land.
 These events or activities may be large or small.

 To hold your community event or activity on Rous County Council operational land, you must submit an application and be issued a Temporary Permit.